graycat89/grass-root/README.md

     - No unit tests, functional tests.
 The way to test right now is throgh the `diff_on` flag
     - No thorough custom excpetion and error code handling.
 Right now it only handles 404
     - build and run scripts only work on OSX
-    - Not a epxert on BASH script
+    - Not a expert on BASH script
     - Cache policy is very simple - no preload, only load on demand, simple cache expiration, every thing is in memory